Sairyss/domain-driven-hexagon/README.md

 ## DTOs

 Data Transfer Object ([DTO](https://en.wikipedia.org/wiki/Data_transfer_object)) is an object that carries data between processes.
+This is a contract between your API and clients.

 ### Request DTOs

 Input data sent by a user.

-May consist of request classes and interfaces.
+- Using Request DTOs gives a contract that a client of your API has to follow to make a correct request.

 Examples: